blainerothrock/hyperspectral-imaging-ml/tips_and_tricks.md

 can become confusing when reading documentation or examples from the respective frameworks.

 ## Training
-### Overfitting
+### Data Shuffling
-TODO: When we first implemented the model we immediately saw some extreme overfitting on the training data, hitting minimizing loss and hitting 100% accurarcy within a few epochs.
+Out initial training runs showed our training data overfitting very quickly and a increasing loss for the testing data.
+We figured this was a bug and later realized that this was a result of not shuffling the image data before splitting training and testing data.
+Randomly shuffling after generating the image cubes from the ordinal image allowed us to see training results from the paper.
+We believe this problem was due to some distribution missing from the training set given the ordering of the cubes after splitting.

 ## Issues with original codebase
-The original code base is implemented in a jupyter notebook [here]() using Keras.
+The original code base is implemented in a jupyter notebook [here](https://github.com/gokriznastic/HybridSN/blob/master/Hybrid-Spectral-Net.ipynb) using Keras.
 The code was in decent shape, but we decided to convert this to run in a framework like experiment in PyTorch (discussed above).
 We experienced the following when running the code in its given state:
 * Conversion to Tensorflow 2
     - pretty much handles with import Keras from TensorFlow
-* Many magic variables
+* Many magic numbers
 * Testing data mixed up with training data?
     - looking at cell 12, it seems the training and testing data are swapped with using about 30% as training data and 70% and testing data.
 We assumed this was a mistake.